jirehgrp-org/JirehDashboardNew/README.md

 # Business Management System
-A comprehensive business solution with role-based access for admins, sales, and warehouse staff, built with Next.js 14, TailwindCSS, and shadcn/ui, enabling efficient operations including inventory management, POS, and order fulfillment.
+A comprehensive business solution with role-based access for admins, sales, and warehouse staff, built with Next.js 14, TailwindCSS, shadcn/ui, and Aceternity UI, enabling efficient operations including inventory management, POS, and order fulfillment.

 ## Overview
 This system provides a complete solution for businesses to manage their operations across multiple locations.
 It features role-based access control, inventory management, sales tracking, and warehouse operations.